jpbrab0/pattern-matching-article/README.md

 # Pattern Matching In Elixir

 Hey people!
-In this article I will explain a little about pattern matching in the elixir!
+In this article I will explain a little about pattern matching In Elixir!

 ## What is pattern matching after all?